tj28601/Aptsite/README.md

 npm test
 ```
 <!-- # App Overview
+Aptsite is web application for landlords and property management firms created to facilitate advertisement & dialogue between prospective clients   This application allows users to contact an admin, create their own lists of Favorites, and schedule an appointment with an admin via the Calendly API.
 * In order to create a favorites list, create an account & log in.
 * U
 This README would normally document whatever steps are necessary to get the